ibm-cloud-architecture/tabular-terraform/README.md

 3. Customize sample files according to your design.

-4. To display command options:  terraformer -h
+4. To display command options:  bin/terraformer -h

-5. To generate with input from data and output to resources:  terraformer data
+5. To generate with input from data and output to resources:  bin/terraformer data

 6. Execute terraform in output directory to provision your VPC infrastructure:\
 terraform fmt\